Schools and colleges visit guide

 Most of our visit days do not include lunch, but we’ll always provide time on the programme and a suitable space to stop and eat lunch if the visit day is longer than a half day.

-As a visiting school group, you're responsible for ensuring you have sufficient staffing on the travel to and from, and throughout the duration of the visit day.
+As a visiting school or college group, you're responsible for ensuring you have sufficient staffing on the travel to and from campus, and throughout the duration of the visit day.

-Our student ambassadors are there to help bring the visit day to life and to share their experiences of university.
-We do not expect them to take full responsibility for student groups or for behaviour management.
+Our student ambassadors are there to help bring the visit day to life and to share personal experiences of university.
+We don't expect them to take full responsibility for student groups or for behaviour management.
 We ask that a member of school staff remains with the group throughout the visit and where necessary remove individuals or groups from a session to deal with any issues if they arise.

 Generally, we’ll leave photography to you if you wish to take photos of your students on the trip.
 On occasion though, we’ll arrange for a photographer to snap photos of the day.